katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 Adding variables to inventory
 =============================

 You can store variable values that relate to a specific host or group in inventory.
 To start with, you may add variables directly to the hosts and groups in your main inventory file.
-As you add more and more managed nodes to your Ansible inventory, however, you will likely want to store variables in separate host and group variable files.
+As you add more and more managed nodes to your Assible inventory, however, you will likely want to store variables in separate host and group variable files.
 See :ref:`define_variables_in_inventory` for details.

 .. _host_variables: